 Sometimes the machine’s counters don’t work that well, and will jump up by more than one vote at a time.

-“It didn’t use to happen so much, but more recently, they miscount a lot,” Sharon says, noting their advanced age.
+“It didn’t use to happen so much, but more recently, they miscount a lot,” Sharon says.
 The only bulwark against the machines’ bad arithmetic is poll inspectors’ vigilance.

 “Every time someone votes, an inspector should go into the booth and make sure the numbers are going up by one at a time,” Sharon says.